Theater & Performing Arts

 303 Walnut Street, Flint, MI 48503 • (810) 237-3440

-A department of the Flint Cultural Center Campus, this newest component of Sloan Museum is home to the world’s largest collection of vintage Buicks, automotive memorabilia and research archives.
+A department of the Flint Cultural Center Campus, this component of Sloan Museum is home to the world’s largest collection of vintage Buicks, automotive memorabilia and research archives.

 Flint Children’s Museum